Individualized Marketing for Authors and Writing Industry Professionals with Margo L. Dill

 Week Five: Putting it All Together and Sharing What You’ve Learned

 This week, students will share parts of their marketing plans with other students.
-Details on how the sharing will take place will follow, depending on students’ schedules and time zones.
 There will be one more webinar to watch also, which will be tips from Margo, covering what students need to know based on their books or services (Individualization is key in this class because all marketing strategies do not work for all authors or writing professionals!).
 Also, tips will be provided to remember marketing plans are not set in stone—they should be always evolving.

 Materials needed: Access to a computer with Internet, Microsoft Word, something to market or a work-in-progress you will need to market in the future.